zycookie/happyjourney.github.io/index.md

 ### Support or Contact

-Having trouble with Pages?
+Having trouble with life?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.